singhjaspreet97/Login-Authenticate-demo/README.md

                             A jQuery script is passed and the table accesses these values form DataView.js.

-  This Project is created for demo purposes only for assignment, for my round of internship with Venturesky in Web Development.
+  This Project is created for demo purposes only.